BLUF-Ltd/Telegram-Events-Bot/README.md

 The multilingual text object parses a piece of text to detect language markup, splitting it into separate elements for each of the four languages (english, german, french, spanish) that we support.
-If there's no markup, then the $default property has all the text, otherwise the english will be in the $lang_end property.
+If there's no markup, then the $default property has all the text, otherwise the english will be in the $lang_en property.

 These descriptions may also have other markup in them, including BLUF markup for things like profile references, and ordinary Markdown.
 So, our \BLUF\text\parser object handles the pre-processing required for that.